-The challenge of addressing U.S. maternal mortality is underscored by an examination of the causes of maternal death alone, and in comparison to other countries based on the definition in use.
-Hemorrhage remains the leading direct cause of maternal death worldwide (27.1%), followed by hypertension (14.0%), sepsis/infection (10.7%), other direct causes (9.6%), abortion (7.9%), and embolism (3.2%).28 Maternal death due to indirect causes parallels the magnitude of death due to hemorrhage, at 27.5%.
-The relative contribution of each cause of maternal death varies vastly according to the resources available in the country, with hemorrhage becoming a less prevalent cause in developed countries compared to developing countries (16.3% vs. 27.1%).
+The challenge of addressing U.S. maternal mortality is underscored by an examination of the causes of maternal death alone and by a comparison to other countries based on the definition in use.
+Hemorrhage remains the leading direct cause of maternal death worldwide (27.1 percent), followed by hypertension (14.0 percent), sepsis/infection (10.7 percent), other direct causes (9.6 percent), abortion (7.9 percent), and embolism (3.2 percent).
+Maternal death due to indirect causes parallels the magnitude of death due to hemorrhage, at 27.5 percent.
+The relative contribution of each cause of maternal death varies vastly according to the resources available in the country, with hemorrhage becoming a less prevalent cause in developed countries compared to developing countries (16.3 percent vs. 27.1 percent).

 In comparison, the most recent estimates from the PMSS report cardiovascular disease as the leading cause of pregnancy-related death in the United States.
 Causes of pregnancy-related death in the United States cannot be directly compared to causes of maternal death worldwide due to differences in the classification scheme.
-From a data standpoint, the PMMS definition includes deaths up to one year after termination of pregnancy, and 75.7% of deaths due to cardiovascular conditions and cardiomyopathy occur after 42 days after delivery.
+From a data standpoint, the PMMS definition includes deaths up to one year after termination of pregnancy and 75.7 percent of deaths due to cardiovascular conditions and cardiomyopathy occur after 42 days after delivery.
 The prevalence of cardiovascular death in the pregnancy-related death statistics versus the prevalence of hemorrhage in the maternal death statistics highlights the changing diagnoses contributing to maternal mortality over the varying time periods captured by a given definition.
-Furthermore, the implementation of the pregnancy checkbox may have differentially impacted these conditions compared to other obstetric causes.
 The PMSS data has demonstrated a decreasing contribution of hemorrhage to pregnancy-related death over time, concurrent with an increasing relative contribution of cardiovascular disease as a cause of pregnancy-related mortality in the United States.4 The differing etiology in the U.S. compared to international population likely reflects not only differences in classification of maternal mortality but variations in both, alongside medical and nonmedical risk factors for disease.